 We drove to La Selva after lunch and once we were assigned a guide, we promptly told him of our wish to see the bats.
 He seemed to know exactly where to go.
 We followed him along a well-maintained path into the forest and almost straight away spotted a young Mexican porcupine well concealed on a branch over the trail.

-Further along, we came across very photogenic Broad-billed Motmot – one of the most adorable birds in Costa Rica.
+Further along, we came across a very photogenic Broad-billed Motmot – one of the most adorable birds in Costa Rica.

 READ MORE: 50 Outstanding Safari Holidays Destinations Outside of Africa